This is one of the most common questions we receive. The simple answer is “Yes”.

-The design of the questionnaire and the use of Bi-Polar Scales to measure responses ensures that PeopleMaps can accurately determine a psychological profile.
-Paul Kline (1993) a leading guru on psychometric profiling confirmed that ten questions were sufficient to achieve accuracy and could help avoid the boredom factor.
+The design of the questionnaire and the use of Bi-Polar Scales to measure responses, ensure that PeopleMaps can accurately determine a psychological profile.
+Paul Kline (1993), a leading guru on psychometric profiling, confirmed that ten questions were sufficient to achieve accuracy and could help avoid the boredom factor.

 Candidate fatigue is a very real issue and it increases with the number of questions asked, adversely affecting the results.
 This is particularly the case when considering an online questionnaire.
 Any online experience needs to be relatively short.

-The PeopleMaps questionnaire is Ipsative, in that it is a self report and a forced choice questionnaire.
-Responders are forced to choose from a selection of four options of word pairs and prioritise their answers on a likert scale from “most like them” to “least like them”.
+The PeopleMaps questionnaire is Ipsative, in that it is a self-report and a forced choice questionnaire.
+Responders are forced to choose from a selection of four options of word pairs and prioritise their answers on a Likert scale, from “most like them” to “least like them”.